 Welcome to my profile!

-I am an incoming Ph.D. student in medieval history at Boston College, set to begin my doctoral studies in the fall of 2019.
+I am currently a Ph.D. student in medieval history at Boston College, where I began my studies in 2019.
 From 2015 to 2017, I attended Yale University as a Marquand Scholar

 , where I received my M.A. in religion from the Divinity School.
 I also hold my B.A. in history and classics from Bard College, where I attended from 2011 to 2015 as an Excellence and Equal Cost Scholar

-My current research interests include: Anglo-Saxon history, theology, and material culture; early Christian influences on medieval vernacular literature; classical reception in the Middle Ages; and Boethius’s influence on the Middle Ages.
+My current research interests include: early medieval British history, lived religion, and material culture; early Christian influences on medieval vernacular literature; classical reception in the Middle Ages; and Boethius’s influence on the Middle Ages.

 I also have extensive experience working in the publishing industry, having held editorial positions at Wiley-Blackwell